keithhand/uco-maps/README.md

 ## Features
 * Easy to use Docker implementation.
 To-do list:
-* Easy to use UX allowing users to select two locations via msp or list and get directions using a responsive UI.
+* Easy to use UX allowing users to select two locations via map or list and get directions using a responsive UI.
 * Advanced search options such as handicap accessible directions.
 * Admin panel to add/edit/remove database entries.